 Note: The Inn at Buck Hill Falls towers over Lenape Lane (just off Golf Drive), but the Inn can be seen from the road.
 Since being featured in the MTV show Fear, trespassing has become a significant problem and a private security firm is employed to keep people off the property.

-Update as of February 2017: In January 2017, demolition of the Inn at Buck Hill Falls began.
+Update: In January 2017, demolition of the Inn at Buck Hill Falls began.
 The local community raised over $2.5 million to have the historic structure demolished.
-Once demolition has been completed, the land is supposed to be converted to open space, but will likely be redeveloped.
+The land is supposed to be converted to open space, but will likely be redeveloped.

 The Unity House Resort